predicthq/sdk-py/README.md

 Additional examples are available in [usecases/places.py](https://github.com/predicthq/sdk-py/tree/master/usecases/places.py) file.

-The following example searches for the 'New York' places (full text search) in the US.
+The following example searches for the `New York` places (full text search) in the US.

 ```Python
 from predicthq import Client